katerynaf/security/README.md

     `import security`
     `security.secure()`

-8. (optional) Trick your development environment to provide code completion (e.g., you use PyCharm):
+8. (optional) Trick your development environment to provide code completion (e.g., PyCharm):

     `try: from _private.passwords import *`
     `except: pass`

     Include error handling in the import above because the original file should NOT exist in your production environment and thus the import will fail in your production environment.
 The exact coding of the above depends on whether you use a private directory to store your secret files (the above is the default configuration).

 9. Store your secret information as Python variable statements in a standard python file.
 Do NOT span lines -- this is a limitation of the program, although someone could easily revise the code to handle multiple lines with a little bit of work.
 For example, your passwords.py file might look something like:

     `MYSQL_PASSWORD = "MyExample!password4"`
     `SENDGRID_PWD = "THisIS_my44sendgridpwd"`
     `LOGGLY_URL = "http://logs-01.loggly.com/inputs/00-00-00-00-00/"`

-6. Deploy your code (maybe use 'push-to-deploy' and git).
+10. Deploy your code (maybe use 'push-to-deploy' and git).
 Include the encrypted files (such as passwords.rc4) in your deployment, but DO NOT include the original (unencrypted) files in the deployment or in your GIT repo.
     Use the `.gitignore` file to keep the original private files and your security key out of the GIT repo!

 You're done!